 As mentioned briefly above, to play these games my class and I sing/chant repetitive phrases, and then take turns picking a sight word to read!

-We also do similar chants (but different words) for winter and spring.
+We follow this same process with similar chants (but different words) for winter and spring!

 Grab Your FREE Chants